JFrye2Fly/Incident-Response-Remote-Code-Execution-in-Splunk-Enterprise/README.md

-****I downloaded the malicious file to my computer and grabbed the Sha256 Hash… ****
+***I downloaded the malicious file to my computer and grabbed the Sha256 Hash…***

 Let’s see what VirusTotal says about this Hash…
 To my surprise… this file hash is clean:

-BACK TO THE PROCCESES… CHECK OUT THIS SUSPICIOUS PATTERN I FOUND AFTER DOING SOME RESEARCH
+<h2> BACK TO THE PROCCESES… CHECK OUT THIS SUSPICIOUS PATTERN I FOUND AFTER DOING SOME RESEARCH </h2>

 1. Adding a new user to the Splunk Server is not suspicious in and of itself